ramirez7/sdl2-ttf/README.md

 cabal install
 ```

+Note that you might get compile errors if you're not using the latest GHC.
+Only
+7.10 is currently tested.

 ##### Documentation

 You can find the documentation [here](https://bidin.eu/docs/sdl2-ttf).

 The
 [original SDL_ttf documentation](http://www.libsdl.org/projects/SDL_ttf/docs/SDL_ttf.html)
 can also help, as the bindings are close to a direct mapping.